markgordon22/MAKE-YOUR-MARK/README.md

 I also used [W3 CSS validator](http://jigsaw.w3.org/css-validator/) to check on errors to eventually be corrected for final submission.
 CSS is clean with no erros or warnings.

+**errors**

+* Card-img-top has to many values or values are not recognized : none. indicating the border radius class value.

+**fixes**

+* removed the border radius class.